omarvides/express-api-with-mongo-template/README.md

 projectDescription: Some project Descript
 ```

-### This repository expected variables, to write your own instance of the file above, you can copy and paste the following snippet
+### This repository expected variables, to write your own instance of the file above, you can copy following snippet, write it down in a yaml file and modify it to meet your needs.

 ```variables.yaml```

 ``` yaml
-version:
+version: 1.0.0
-description:
+description: "This api is useful"
-author:
+author: "User Name <username@mail.com>"
-license:
+license: "MIT"
-api_name:
+api_name: "example-api"
-dbhost:
+dbhost: "localhost"
-dbuser:
+dbuser: "root"
-dbpassword:
+dbpassword: "root"
-dbport:
+dbport: "27017"
-nodeport:
+nodeport: "4000"
 ```

 #### Variables reference